 Notes

-- Preferably weigh the ingredients , especially flour and sugar.
+- Preferably weigh the ingredients, especially flour and sugar.

-- When measuring gently stir to loosen the flour int he container and scoop it on to the measuring cup using a spoon.
+- When measuring gently stir to loosen the flour in the container and scoop it onto the measuring cup using a spoon.
 Use a knife to level.

-Important: Values are only estimates.
-Actuals vary depending on ingredients and serving size.
+Important: Nutrition Values are estimates.
+Actuals vary based on ingredients and serving size.

 Emanuela Turco